Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Introduction

-In the last few years the area of uncertainty estimation and robustness has developed rapidly.
+The area of uncertainty estimation and robustness has developed rapidly in recent years.
 Model averaging ~\cite{Gal2016Dropout,deepensemble2017,ashukha2020pitfalls, trust-uncertainty} has emerged as the de-facto standard approach to uncertainty estimation.
-Ensemble- and sampling-based uncertainty estimates have been successfully applied in detecting misclassifications, out-of-distribution inputs, adversarial attacks \cite{carlini-detected, gal-adversarial}, and active learning~\cite{kirsch2019batchbald}.
+Ensemble- and sampling-based uncertainty estimates have been successfully applied in detecting misclassifications, out-of-distribution inputs, adversarial attacks \cite{carlini-detected, gal-adversarial}, and for active learning~\cite{kirsch2019batchbald}.
 Recently, such approaches have been extended to structured prediction tasks such as machine translation and speech recognition~\cite{xiao2019wat,notinprincipled,fomicheva2020unsupervised,yarin-mt-uncertainty,malinin2021structured}.
-However, ensemble- and sampling-based approaches require large computational and memory budgets.
-Works using temperature scaling \cite{liang2020enhancing,hsu2020generalized} and other recent approaches in deterministic uncertainty estimation \cite{van2020uncertainty, havasi2020training, liu2020simple, van2021improving, mukhoti2021deterministic} aim to tackle this issue, but have only recently begun to outperform the uncertainty estimates of ensemble methods \cite{van2021improving, mukhoti2021deterministic}.
-A range of methods called Prior Networks~\cite{malinin-pn-2018,malinin-rkl-2019,malinin2020regression}~--- models which \emph{emulate} the mechanics of an ensemble~--- have been proposed as a deterministic single model approach to uncertainty estimation, and are competitive with ensembles.
+However, these approaches require large computational and memory budgets.
+Works using temperature scaling \cite{liang2020enhancing,hsu2020generalized} and other recent approaches in deterministic uncertainty estimation \cite{van2020uncertainty, havasi2020training, liu2020simple, van2021improving, mukhoti2021deterministic} aim to tackle this issue, but have only recently become comparable to ensemble methods \cite{van2021improving, mukhoti2021deterministic}.
+Prior Networks~\cite{malinin-pn-2018,malinin-rkl-2019,malinin2020regression}~--- models which \emph{emulate} the mechanics of an ensemble~--- have been proposed as a deterministic single model approach to uncertainty estimation which are competitive with ensembles.
 However, they require distributionally shifted training data, which may not be feasible in many applications.
 Prior Networks have also been used for \emph{Ensemble Distribution Distillation}~\cite{malinin-endd-2019,malinin2020regression, ryabinin2021scaling}~--- a distillation approach through which the predictive performance and uncertainty estimates of an ensemble are captured within a single Prior Network, reducing the inference cost to that of a single model.